 Self-paced Certificate Programs: You are allowed up to 4 months from the date of enrollment to complete your program.
 If you fail to complete the program requirements within 4 months, you may request a 2-month extension, free of charge.
 If you fail to complete the requirements during your first extension period, you may request a final 2-month extension for a non-refundable fee of $99.
 Completion of the program beyond the final extension period requires re-enrollment.

 Undergraduate courses: Students are expected to complete assignments by posted due dates and courses by the published course end date.
 If circumstances prevent students from completing work within the prescribed timeframe, students may request an extension and the course will remain open for at least two weeks following the close of a 5-week course and five weeks following the close of a 10-week course.
 Extended courses are recorded on the transcript as “incomplete” (I) until work has been graded or the extension expires, whichever comes first.
 Extension requests must be made after the published final withdrawal date and prior to the end of the session.
 Factors such as reason for extension and course performance will be evaluated for approval.

-Self-paced certificate courses: Students must submit all course quizzes, score 75% or better on all sections of either a seminar, home study or online examination, as well as submit a copy of an Adult CPR Certification and AED card within the defined enrollment period.
+Self-paced certificate courses: Students must submit all course quizzes, score 75% or better on all sections of either a seminar, home study or online examination, as well as submit a copy of an Adult CPR/AED/First Aid Certification within the defined enrollment period.

 Self-paced certificate retesting:

 There is no limit to the number of times you can retake self-paced course quizzes.
 Retaking quizzes online is free of charge.
 If you request additional answer sheets to submit repeated quiz answers by mail, you will be required to pay a non-refundable $10 administration fee plus shipping and handling costs.